nullivex/stretchfs-sdk/README.md

 ## Changelog

+### 4.0.1
+* Content purchase now takes the IP argument that will lock the purchase to a requesting viewers IP.

 ### 4.0.0
 * Update depdendencies to work with latest StretchFS 4.0
 * Pin `promisepipe` @ 2.1.1 to preserve promise compatibility.